Greener Childhood Associated With Happier Adulthood

 The strength of the association between green space and risk of psychiatric disorder was similar to other factors known to influence mental health, like socioeconomic status.
 According to Engemann, it is estimated that about 20 percent of the adult Danish population will suffer from poor psychiatric health within any given year, making these slight changes in risk potentially important.

 "Green space seemed to have an association that was similar in strength to other known influences on mental health, like history of mental health disorders in the family, or socioeconomic status," says Engemann.
-What's more, the effect of green space was "dosage dependent" — the more of your childhood you spent close to greenery, the lower your risk of mental health problems in adulthood.
+What's more, the effect of green space was "dosage dependent" — the more of one's childhood spent close to greenery, the lower the risk of mental health problems in adulthood.

 Engemann cautions that the study does have limitations: "It's purely correlational, so we can't definitively say that growing up near green space reduces risk of mental illness."
 Establishing cause and effect for variables like these is incredibly difficult, according to Engemann.